mkierzenka/SWDevProj/README.md

 * Delete unused message types

-* Update schema to use types enum

 * Implement push_back for columns

 * Sorer code- make the arrays use our array instead of re-implementing functionality

-* Sorer code- merge Types enum and our col type enum

 * Methods w/o an implementation: add assert(false) and comment